Petra is your personal contact for any questions around travelling, accomodation, food and drinks and leisure activities in and around the hotel.

 In her spare time she likes to walk with her dog in the forests around her hometown and you can find her reading a book or on the snowboard especially at many T3BOARDs as of 2009.

-This guy, also known as T3BATMAN, is working with TYPO3 since 2000 and became a core team member in 2005.
+This guy, also known as T3BATMAN, is working with TYPO3 since 2000 and has been a core team member for 12½ years.
 As a freelancer he supports, mainly Dutch, TYPO3 agencies with complex development and gives advice about best practices in TYPO3 installations.
-Other clients are Dutch universities and national broadcasting companies.
+Other clients are Dutch universities and municipalities.

 Since working on governmental websites the interest has raised for usability, but mainly accessibility.
-In 2009 and 2014 he was also part of the User Experience Week.
+Patrick never skipped one User Experience Week in the past years.

 In his spare time you can find him in fields and forests, driving his Land Rover Defender or doing long distance walking.
 If he is not there, he's probably in the Batcave.

 Currently, Andreas is employed at WMDB in Düsseldorf where he takes care of designing and developing applications based on TYPO3 with several degress of complexity.
 He’s most likely side-by-side with one of the office’s dogs.